woman talking to a doctor

 Different types of syndrome

 Syndromes can vary greatly.
-Some are called ‘benign’ which means children become seizure-free (have no seizures) once they reach a certain age.
+Some are called ‘benign’ or 'self-limited' which means children become seizure-free (have no seizures) once they reach a certain age.
 Other syndromes are ‘severe’ and children have seizures which are difficult to control.
 Anti-seizure medications (ASMs) may be tried alone or in combination with each other, and some non-drug treatments may also be tried, for example the ketogenic diet.
 Many children with severe epilepsy syndromes have additional difficulties with learning and behaviour and may need extra support.

 Examples of childhood epilepsy syndromes

-This syndrome affects 15% of children with epilepsy and can start at any time between the ages of 3 and 10.
+This syndrome affects 15% of children with epilepsy and can start at any time between the ages of 3 and 13.

 Childhood absence epilepsy (CAE)

-During a seizure a child will become unconscious.
-They may look blank or stare, their eyelids may flutter, and they may make repetitive movements.
-They may not respond to what is happening around them or be aware of what they are doing.
-Seizures respond well to medication.
+Seizures respond well to anti-seizure medication.
 If a child is seizure-free for two years, medication is sometimes reduced gradually.
 Up to 90% of children with CAE will grow out of seizures by the time they are adults.
-Occasionally a child may also have other types of seizure.
+Sometimes a child with CAE may also have other types of seizure.

 Dravet syndrome